 The 802.11™ Working Group (WG) is responsible for developing Wireless Local Area Network (WLAN) standards under the authority of the IEEE® Project 802 LAN/MAN Standards Committee (802 LMSC).
 The 802.11 WG is one of several WGs that comprise the Project 802 LAN/MAN Standards Committee.

 The 802 LMSC is directed by the 802 Executive Committee (802 EC).
-The 802 EC is the sponsor for both sponsor ballot groups as well as the Standards Development Groups.
-The 802 LMSC has been divided into WGs, Technical Advisory Groups (TAGs) and, on a temporary basis, Study Groups (SG) to standardize technologies applicable to local and metropolitan area networks as shown in Figure 3.1.
+The 802 EC is the sponsor for both sponsor ballot groups and standards development groups.
+The 802 LMSC includes WGs, Technical Advisory Groups (TAGs) and Executive Committee Study Groups (ESG) to standardize technologies applicable to local and metropolitan area networks as shown in Figure 3.1.

-Figure 3-1 – Project 802 Organizational Structure
+Figure 3.1 – Project 802 Organizational Structure

-See references [other1] and [other2] for some relevant background information on the IEEE standards development process, and an introduction to the 802 LMSC.
+References [other1] and [other2] contain background information on the IEEE standards development process and an introduction to the 802 LMSC.

 Function

-The 802.11 WG's charter is to develop Physical layer and MAC layer specifications for wireless Local Area Networks (LANs) carried out under Project Authorization Requests (PAR) approved by the IEEE Standards Board and assigned to 802.11 WG.
-Since the scope of standards work which comprises 802.11 WG activity is widely dispersed in time, technology and structure, individual standards activities within 802.11 WG are, at the discretion of the 802.11 WG, carried out by Task Groups (TGs) operating under, and reporting to, the 802.11 WG.
+The 802.11 WG charter is to develop Physical layer and MAC layer specifications for wireless Local Area Networks (LANs) carried out under Project Authorization Requests (PAR) approved by the IEEE Standards Board and assigned to the 802.11 WG.
+Since the scope of standards work which comprises 802.11 WG activity is widely dispersed in time, technology and structure, individual standards activities within 802.11 WG are, at the discretion of the 802.11 WG, carried out by Task Groups (TGs) operating under, and reporting to the 802.11 WG.

 The 802.11 WG is chartered to: